akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 We provide this migration strategy as the simplest and easiest strategy, but we advise you to take a look at the other migration strategies: [family-by-family migration guide](family-by-family-pam-migration.html).

 We recommend you to use this migration if you have a simple usage of our former PAM:
-- **All your assets have the same type** (for example, you manage only images) because all assets will be gathered in a single asset family.
+- **All your assets are from one single type** (for example, you only manage images) because all your assets will be gathered in a single asset family.
 - AND you have only **one or few PAM asset collection product attributes**,

 # What will my asset family look like?